A tradition of employee giving

 Lockheed Martin – a partner in giving

 Lockheed Martin became the operating contractor of Sandia National Laboratories in 1993 and has contributed more than $22 million to nonprofit organizations benefiting our communities in Albuquerque and Carlsbad, NM, and Livermore, CA. Lockheed Martin is committed to a program of philanthropy that supports the Corporation's strategic business goals and invests more than $1 million each year in the quality of life of the communities where employees work and live.
-Contributions include sponsorship of regional science fairs, math competitions, science/math teacher professional development, cultural programs, museums displays, and support for employee volunteerism.
+Our strategic focus areas include: Science, technology, engineering and math (STEM) education; supporting our military and their families; and helping our neighbors meet their basic needs.